 The program has several distinctives.
 Most importantly, it has a serious focus on ethics.
 In addition to each course being taught on a biblical and ethical foundation, we have placed an ethics course early in the curriculum.
-And we have dedicated a second ethics course toward the end in order to go deeper on certain ethical challenges often found in leadership circles.
 One will also notice powerful opportunities for access to senior leaders at various levels.
 Three context seminars will expose students to particular leadership challenges and insights at the local/state, national, and international levels, respectively.
 In each seminar, distinguished public figures will meet with students in candid, non-attribution settings that will prove enlightening.
 In both seminar and social settings, students will be given the opportunity for unique access for questions and answers.